Home » Blog » Asia » Malaysia » The Ultimate Kuala Lumpur Travel Guide: See, Stay & Eat

 Bukit Bintang or Bintang Walk is where all the action happens.
 This trendy shopping and entertainment district offers a thorough experience for locals and travellers.

-If you’re up for some high-class fun, then drop by the upper-class Pavilion KL that is home to European luxury brands such as Dolce & Gabbana, Versace, and Yves Saint Laurent and many more.
+If you’re up for some high-class fun, then drop by the upper-class Pavilion KL which is home to European luxury brands such as Dolce & Gabbana, Versace, and Yves Saint Laurent and many more.

-If your nocturnal senses are craving for some partying, then check out the Changkat Bukit Bintang avenue and enjoy the live music scene, the classy nightclubs, or experience chic nightlife in one of the rooftop bars in the area.
+If your nocturnal senses are craving for some partying, then check out the Changkat Bukit Bintang avenue and enjoy the live music scene, and the classy nightclubs, or experience chic nightlife in one of the rooftop bars in the area.

 On another note, if you prefer filling your tummies first, then the place to go is Jalan Alor where you can dine at Chinese seafood restaurants or roadside hawker stalls and savour some of the local delicacies.